 Study the quality of their videos.
 If they have some videos that have performed exceptionally well, question what made them perform well.

-If you’re using email marketing as a marketing channel, sign up for all of the email lists of your competitors.
+If you’re using email marketing as a digital marketing channel, sign up for all of the email lists of your competitors.

 Pay attention to the content that they send you, as well as what kind of offers they put in front of you.
 Timing is also a key factor that you may want to monitor.